-Roofing including roof space
+Roofing including roof space Repair category 2 Notes There is evidence of woodworm in the roof timbers.
+There is evidence of mice in the roof void.
+There is damp staining/mould to the sarking.

+Rainwater fittings

 Repair category 2

-Notes There is evidence of woodworm in the roof timbers.
-There are signs of mice in the roof void.
-There is damp mould to the sarking and staining to the roof timbers.

-Rainwater fittings

-Repair category 1

-Notes The rear downpipes are not trapped.
+Notes The gutters are poorly aligned.
+The downpipes are not all trapped.
+There is vegetation in the gutters.